quietcry/tgHeating/README.md

 - The status of the people is evaluated and if there is an entry for them in the command field, this entry is integrated into the command variable.
 - the thermostats are set according to the command variable

-#### What do I mean by "command"
+#### What do I mean by "command set"
-commands are set in Blueprint configuration as JSON-Objects.
+commands sets are setted in Blueprint configuration as JSON-Objects.
+A command set consists of zero to as many command elements as necessary.
+A command element is a key-value pair.
+The key identifies the device, while the value contains the actual command

 ```{<key>:<value>, <key>:<value>. ...}```
 * The **key** is a unique substring from the thermostat's "friendly_name", starting from the beginning of the word.